sabalunax/Spotify_user_behavior/README.txt

 ...still in progress

+# UPDATE: need to chceck if sample sizes of categories other than age, in relation to the dependant variable, are ok.

 The data concerning Spotify users predominantly consisted of categorical variables.
 Missing data were largely imputed using the mode.
 An exception was the variable spotify_subscription_plan, which, due to its potential significance for future model development,